thachmpham/thachmpham.github.io/md/gdb-program-started-by-systemd.md

 # 1. Introduction
-Debugging a program launched by a systemd service can be challenging due to its execution flow.
-When the program runs in the background, attaching a debugger to the process becomes trickier.
+Debugging a program launched by a systemd service can be challenging due to its execution flow, the program runs in the background, attaching a debugger to the process started by systemd becomes trickier.

 In this post, we will examine how to debug with gdbserver and gdb.